bennettyardley/permissions-manager/README.md

 * ACL commands for server.py
 * Improve the readme with required packages and more details
 * Improve functions for easier to read code
-* Improve text and spacing in print statements